kokolorix/wEBcMD/wEBcMD/Doc/README.md

 2. We run the Code-Generator, to let us create the code skeletons

-	The result are two C# files for the serverside code, once the data structure and boilerplate code, second the partial individual implementations.
+	The result are two or three C# files for the serverside code, once the data structure and boilerplate code, second the partial individual implementations.

 ```
 wEBcMD